areejobaid94/data-structures-and-algorithms/challenges/insertionSort/BLOG.md

 In third pass we check if the values before the item in index 3 if less than this item, then sweech the items.
 Here the item in the third index is 4 and the item in the third index is 4 so we sweech between the values.

-### Efficency

-Time: O(n^2)
-The basic operation of this algorithm is comparison.
-This will happen n * (n-1) number of times…concluding the algorithm to be n squared.
-Space: O(1)
-No additional space is being created.
-This array is being sorted in place…keeping the space at constant O(1).

 ```
 ArrayList array = new ArrayList();
 array.add(9);